the-carlisle-group/Text2Date/README.md

 ~~~

 X is a vector of vectors or a simple character matrix, each element or each row a time string.
-Z is a formatting pattern.
+Y is a formatting pattern.
 Z is an optional fixed century or sliding century window.
 R a type 60 time number or 0 for an invalid conversion.

 For example: